joysword/524-journal/README.md

 ### Coding

-It contains code I write, if any, for this course.
+It contains code I wrote for this course.

 ### Reading

 It does not contain reading materials.
-It would a waste of space to upload those `pdf`s to Github.
-Instead, it contains writing for reading.
+It would a waste of space to upload those `pdf` files to Github.
+Instead, it contains summaries and notes for reading.

 ### Writing

-It contains writing for everything else.
-E.g. for my own project.
+It contains writing for everything else (e.g. for my own project, for conference papers, etc).